Lord Mountbatten: Funeral

-On 5 September 1979, Mountbatten received a ceremonial funeral at Westminster Abbey, which was attended by Queen Elizabeth II, the royal family, and members of the European royal houses.
-Watched by thousands of people, the funeral procession, which started at Wellington Barracks, included representatives of all three British Armed Services, and military contingents from Burma, India, the United States (represented by 70 sailors of the US Navy and 50 US Marines), France (represented by the French Navy) and Canada.
+On 5 September 1979, Mountbatten received a ceremonial funeral at Westminster Abbey, attended by Queen Elizabeth II, the royal family, and members of the European royal houses.
+Watched by thousands of people, the funeral procession, which began at Wellington Barracks, included representatives of all three British Armed Services and military contingents from Burma, India, the United States (represented by 70 sailors of the US Navy and 50 US Marines), France (represented by the French Navy), and Canada.
 His coffin was drawn on a gun carriage by 118 Royal Navy ratings.
 Mountbatten's funeral was the first major royal funeral to be held in the Abbey since the 18th century.
 During the televised service, his great-nephew Charles read the lesson from Psalm 107.
-In an address, the Archbishop of Canterbury, Donald Coggan, highlighted his various achievements and his "lifelong devotion to the Royal Navy".
-After the public ceremonies, which he had planned himself, Mountbatten was buried in Romsey Abbey.
+In his address, the Archbishop of Canterbury, Donald Coggan, highlighted Mountbatten's various achievements and his "lifelong devotion to the Royal Navy".
+After the public ceremonies, which he had planned himself, he was buried in Romsey Abbey.
 As part of the funeral arrangements, his body had been embalmed by Desmond Henley.

 Aftermath

 Two hours before the bomb detonated, Thomas McMahon had been arrested at a Garda checkpoint between Longford and Granard on suspicion of driving a stolen vehicle.
-He was tried for the assassinations in Ireland and convicted on 23 November 1979 based on forensic evidence supplied by James O'Donovan that showed flecks of paint from the boat and traces of nitroglycerine on his clothes.
+He was tried for the assassinations in Ireland and convicted on 23 November 1979, based on forensic evidence supplied by James O'Donovan that showed flecks of paint from the boat and traces of nitroglycerine on his clothes.
 He was released in 1998 under the terms of the Good Friday Agreement.

-On hearing of Mountbatten's death, the then Master of the Queen's Music, Malcolm Williamson, wrote the Lament in Memory of Lord Mountbatten of Burma for violin and string orchestra.
-The 11-minute work was given its first performance on 5 May 1980 by the Scottish Baroque Ensemble, conducted by Leonard Friedman.
+On hearing of Mountbatten's death, the then Master of the Queen's Music, Malcolm Williamson, composed the Lament in Memory of Lord Mountbatten of Burma for violin and string orchestra.
+The 11-minute work received its first performance on 5 May 1980 by the Scottish Baroque Ensemble, conducted by Leonard Friedman.

-The Mountbatten Brailler was developed after a bequest in his will was left for the development of a modern, low cost, portable brailler.
+The Mountbatten Brailler was developed after a bequest in his will was left for the creation of a modern, low cost, portable brailler.